snehalbhatnagar/CollegeFAQBot/README.md

 # CollegeFAQBot
+The bot answers FAQs about an institute.
-This bot has been created using Microsoft Azure.
+This bot has been created using the following technologies:

+* Azure Bot Service
+* Azure QnA Maker